Computer shuts down by itself… The solutions!

 60e63c4883c44

-Yes, very often, over the months and years, dust accumulates in the computer.
-When the computer heats up, if there is a lot of dust, ventilation is less effective.
-As a result, there is overheating .
-As a result, the computer shuts down to preserve components that could not withstand excessively high temperatures.
+Yes, quite often, over months and years, dust accumulates inside the computer.
+When the computer overheats, if there's a lot of dust, the ventilation becomes less efficient.
+As a result, it overheats .
+Consequently, the computer shuts down to protect the components that couldn't withstand excessively high temperatures.
 This is thermal protection .
 It activates when the temperature exceeds 100°C .

-You must therefore open your computer and clean the dust fairly regularly.
-If you have a dust bomb, this is ideal.
-Otherwise, a small duster and a dust mask can do the trick, although less effective.
+You should therefore open your computer and clean the dust fairly regularly.
+If you have a can of compressed air, that's ideal.
+Otherwise, a small duster and a dust mask can do the job, although they're less effective.

 Remember that you are dealing with electronic components.
-So you have to go slowly!
+So you need to be careful!

-By the way, do this cleaning outside, on the balcony or in the garage, for example.
-This will save you from having to clean up the dust...
-Or at least, the floor will be less difficult to clean than if you did this work in your living room.
+While you're at it, do this cleaning outside, on the balcony or in the garage, for example.
+This will save you from having to clean up dust and debris...
+Or at least, the floor will be easier to clean than if you did this job in your living room.

 Check its ventilation